tilt-dev/tilt-extensions/earthly/README.md

 - **ref**: The name of the image that earthly will build (e.g. ‘myproj/backend’ or ‘myregistry/myproj/backend’).
   If this image will be used in a k8s resource(s), this ref must match the spec.container.image param for that resource(s).
 - **image_arg**: the name of the earthly ARG that is responsible for setting the resulting image full name (name + tag)
 - **deps**: Changes to the given files or directories that will trigger rebuilds.
 Relative to the Tiltfile.
 Defaults to `context`.
+Only accepts real paths, not file globs.
-- **ignore**: Changes to the given files or directories do not trigger rebuilds.
+- **ignore**: set of file patterns that will be ignored.
+Ignored files will not trigger builds.
+Follows the dockerignore syntax.
+  Patterns/filepaths will be evaluated relative to each dep (e.g. if you specify deps=['dep1', 'dep2'] and ignores=['foobar'] , Tilt will ignore both deps1/foobar and dep2/foobar ).
 - **extra_flags**: Extra flags to pass to earthly.
 Expressed as an argv-style array, ex. `['--strict']`.
 - **extra_args**: Extra ARG key-pairs to pass to earthly.
 Expressed as an argv-style array, ex. `['--PORT=8000']`.
 - **live_update**: Set of steps for updating a running container